mobidic/Captain-ACHAB/README.md

                         --intersectVCF <VCF format File for comparison (if variant matches then 'yes' will be added in a new 'intersectVCF' column) >
                         --poorCoverageFile <poor Coverage File (it will annotate OMIM genes if present in 4th column -requires OMIM genemap2 File- and create an excel file )>
                         --genemap2File <OMIM genemap2 file (it will help to annotate OMIM genes in poor coverage file )>
-                        --skipCaseWT (only if trio mode is activated, it will skip variant if case genotype is 0/0 ) --gnomadGenome <comma separated list of gnomad genome annotation fields that will be displayed as gnomAD comments.
+                        --skipCaseWT (only if trio mode is activated or in duo context (case and dad or mum must ne specified), it will skip variant if case genotype is 0/0 )
+                        --gnomadGenome <comma separated list of gnomad genome annotation fields that will be displayed as gnomAD comments.
 First field of the list will be filtered regarding to popFreqThr argument. (default fields are hard-coded gnomAD_genome_ALL like)  >
                         --gnomadExome <comma separated list of gnomad exome annotation fields that will be displayed as gnomAD comments. (default fields are hard-coded gnomAD_exome_ALL like) >
                         --hideACMG (ACMG tab will be empty but information will be reported in the gene comment)